Igor Grant: Career

 After graduating from KHS in 1959 Grant attended the University of British Columbia, earning his doctor of medicine degree in 1966, and receiving several honors including the Frank Horner Medal for the Highest Standing in Medicine.
 He then went to the University of Pennsylvania.
 From 1966 to 1967 he did his internship at the Hospital of the University of Pennsylvania, then received his psychiatry training in the Department of Psychiatry at the University of Pennsylvania.
-He served as Chief Resident in Psychiatry from 1970 to 1971, Instructor in Psychiatry from 1970 to 1972, and was Staff Psychiatrist for Psychiatric Inpatient Service at the Hospital of the University of Pennsylvania from 1971 to 1972.
+He served as chief resident in psychiatry from 1970 to 1971, instructor in psychiatry from 1970 to 1972, and was staff psychiatrist for psychiatric inpatient service at the Hospital of the University of Pennsylvania from 1971 to 1972.
 In 1972, he began his affiliation with the University of California, San Diego and the VA San Diego Healthcare System.
-At UCSD Grant rose from Assistant Professor to full Professor in 1982, Distinguished Professor in 2006 and Mary Gilman Marston Professor in Psychiatry in 2016.
-He served as Chair of the UC San Diego Department of Psychiatry from 2014-2019.
-Grant also is Adjunct Professor in the Department of Psychology at the San Diego State University.
-He was a Visiting Professor at the Institute of Neurology University of London for a year in both 1980 and 1987, and Visiting Professor of Immunology at St. Mary's Hospital Medical School (now part of the Imperial College School of Medicine).
+At UCSD Grant rose from assistant professor to full professor in 1982, distinguished professor in 2006 and Mary Gilman Marston Professor in Psychiatry in 2016.
+He served as chair of the UC San Diego Department of Psychiatry from 2014-2019.
+Grant also is adjunct professor in the Department of Psychology at San Diego State University.
+He was a visiting professor at the Institute of Neurology University of London for a year in both 1980 and 1987, and visiting professor of immunology at St. Mary's Hospital Medical School (now part of the Imperial College School of Medicine).